Golden Eagle - Caspian Odyssey

 The Yerevan skyline is dominated by Mount Ararat in nearby Turkey, with its snow-covered peak towering in the distance.
 Yerevan has a rich history; it was occupied as early as 6,000 BC and the fortress of Erebuni was erected there in the 8th century BC.
 Seized by a succession of conquerors, the city later passed back and forth between the Turks and the Persians until 1827, when it was taken by Russia.
 It became the capital of Soviet Armenia in 1920 and following the demise of the Soviet Union, the capital of the new nation of Armenia.

-Our touring will take us 37 km out of Yerevan to the ancient Geghard Monastery.
-The beautiful monastery contains a number of churches and tombs, many of them cut into the rock.
+Head 37 km out of Yerevan to the ancient Geghard Monastery with its churches and tombs, many cut into the rock.
 The complex of medieval architecture is set into a landscape of great natural beauty, surrounded by towering cliffs at the head of the Azat Valley.
-We will also visit the 1st century pagan temple of Garni, built to worship the Sun God Mitra.
-We will have the opportunity to explore the fascinating remains of an ancient fortress, palace, and baths there.
-Lunch will also be taken at this stunning location.
+Also visit the 1st century pagan temple of Garni, built to worship the Sun God Mitra.

-This evening we head to the Armenia Wine Company, located close to Yerevan.
-Here we have opportunity to explore the entire process of Armenian wine making technology, walk through the factory cellars, learn about the evolution of Armenian wine making history at the special museum and try the premium wines followed by authentic and exclusive dinner.
+This evening head to the Armenia Wine Company, located close to Yerevan, to explore the process of Armenian wine-making technology.
+Walk through the factory cellars, learn about the evolution of Armenian wine making history at the special museum and try the premium wines followed by authentic and exclusive dinner.

-Leaving Yerevan our journey takes us to Lake Sevan, where we stop for lunch with stunning views.
-Along with Lake Van and Lake Urmia, Sevan was considered one of the three great lakes of the historical Armenian Kingdom, collectively referred to as the Seas of Armenia; it is the only one within the boundaries of today’s Republic of Armenia.
+This morning visit The Cascade, a giant stairway made of limestone.
+The stairs afford walkers unobstructed views of central Yerevan and Mount Ararat in the distance.
+Located inside the staircase is the Casfesjian Museum of Modern Art.
+Leaving Yerevan your journey takes you to Lake Sevan, where you stop for lunch with stunning views.
+Along with Lake Van and Lake Urmia, Sevan was considered one of the three great lakes of the historical Armenian Kingdom; it is the only one within the boundaries of today’s Republic of Armenia.

-After lunch we continue our way, by coach, to Armenian-Georgian border in Bagratashen driving through the spa town of Dilijan well known for its forest landscapes and medicinal mineral water before we make a coffee & brandy stop at Avan Dzoraget Hotel. nestled amongst the forest-covered hills and rocky slopes of the Caucasus Mountains.
+After lunch continue by coach to Armenian-Georgian border in Bagratashen, driving through the spa town of Dilijan, well known for its forest landscapes and medicinal mineral water before we make a coffee & brandy stop at Avan Dzoraget Hotel. nestled amongst the forest-covered hills and rocky slopes of the Caucasus Mountains.
+This evening arrive into the Georgian capital of Tbilisi, where we stay for the next three nights at the Paragraph Freedom Square, a Luxury Collection Hotel.

 Day 4 : Tbilisi

-Gori is one of the oldest cities in Georgia, founded in the 7th century AD as Tontio.
-Joseph Stalin, the Soviet leader, was born here in 1879.
-He spent his childhood years in the city and later (1888-94) studied at its theological seminary.
+Gori is one of the oldest cities in Georgia, founded in the 7th century AD.
+Joseph Stalin was born here in 1879 and spent his childhood years in the city, later studying at its theological seminary.
 The small house where Stalin was born is preserved under a canopy outside the huge columned palace-like building that houses the Stalin Museum.
 To the side of the museum is Stalin’s private railway carriage.
 The museum offers a haunting and fascinating insight into a man responsible for more deaths and suffering than any other human being.
+Alternatively, guests can choose to visit a local Ceramics Museum, housing the pottery of traditional Georgian ceramicist George Tatulashvili.

 The famous cave city of Uplistsikhe dates from the 6th century BC and is first mentioned in the chronicles of the 1st century AD.
-Carved into rocky plateau we find huge echoing halls, meandering corridor-streets, chambers for pagan worship and even the remains of Georgia’s oldest theatre, complete with auditorium, stage and orchestra pit.
+Carved into rocky plateau are huge echoing halls, meandering corridor-streets, chambers for pagan worship and even the remains of Georgia’s oldest theatre, complete with auditorium, stage and orchestra pit.
 Like the other cave-towns of Georgia, it is rooted in the prehistoric traditions of the peoples of the Near East.
 On one side the fortress was protected by the Mtkvari and an almost vertical rock face; on the other, by powerful fortifications.
 Its strategic position on the approaches to Gori and its strong defences made it possible to control the surrounding terrain.
 There were numerous attempts to destroy Uplistsikhe.
-Only in the 13th century, however, did the hordes of Genghis Khan’s son Khulagu succeed in doing so, after capturing and destroying many fortresses in Transcaucasia with the help of siege machines.
+Only in the 13th century, however, did the hordes of Genghis Khan’s son Khulagu succeed in doing so.
 The 5,000 inhabitants of Uplistsikhe perished and life ended forever in the fortress.

-Late afternoon, our explorations will take us to the city of Mtskheta, Georgia’s Old Capital.
+Later visit the city of Mtskheta, Georgia’s Old Capital.
 Due to its historical significance and numerous ancient monuments, Mtskheta became a UNESCO World Heritage Site in 1994.
-During today we will also enjoy a private performance of traditional Georgian polyphonic singing – this is an immersive experience which offers a truly unique insight into the beautiful local culture and heritage.
+Also enjoy a private performance of traditional Georgian polyphonic singing – this is an immersive experience which offers a truly unique insight into the beautiful local culture and heritage.

 Day 7 : Baku